top of page

 IS THE PROCEDURE PAINFUL?

-Most patients do not feel the insertion of the needle.
+Some clients feel the insertion of the needle and some do not.
 The needle inserted into healthy muscle tissue is not painful.
-When the needle is inserted into the trigger point (contraction knot), generally a deep aching/cramping sensation is felt.
-Sometimes a local twitch response is also elicited.
+When the needle is inserted into the trigger point (contraction knot) or tender area, generally a deep aching/cramping sensation is felt.
+Sometimes a LTR is also elicited.

 ARE THE NEEDLES STERILE?